Understanding the rise of tech-fueled surveillance

-In 2016, the city of San Diego installed energy-saving LEDs, cameras, and sensors to be more sustainable.
+In 2016, the city of San Diego installed energy-saving LEDs, cameras, and sensors – supposedly for sustainability purposes.

 Well, only the LEDs contribute to sustainability.
-The cameras and sensors gather pedestrian/vehicle data and weather data, supposedly for city planning.
+The cameras and sensors gather pedestrian and vehicle data and weather data – supposedly for city planning.

 [Streetlight parking and pedestrian detection]